Frank Esposito, Director

 BRUSH, LIMB AND GRASS PICK-UP

-COMPUTERS, MONITORS, AND TELEVISIONS ARE NO LONGER ACCEPTED FOR HEAVY ITEM PICKUP (OR WEEKEND DROP OFF AT THE COLUMBIA TPK.
+COMPUTERS, MONITORS, TELEVISIONS, AND ELECTRONIC ITEMS ARE NO LONGER ACCEPTED FOR HEAVY ITEM PICKUP (OR WEEKEND DROP OFF AT THE COLUMBIA TPK.
 ENVIRONEMENTAL CENTER.)

 HOUSEHOLD HAZARDOUS WASTE & COMPUTER.
 TV DROP OFF EVENTS